Entering Gambia From Northern Senegal

 Checkpoints – 🛑

-I only encountered one checkpoint, about 5km out of Brikama, near the border area.
+Aside from a couple of ID checks on the way to Soma, I only encountered one checkpoint, 5km out of Brikama, near the border area.

 Although the crossing into Gambia only took about 10 minutes, it required speaking to 3 different officers in 3 different rooms.